Health Providers

 Abstract

-Background: Breakfast is the most important meal of the day, but many children and adolescents miss the morning meal every day.
-This study aims to investigate the pattern of breakfast and snack consumption and their effective factors among primary and high school students in Iran.
+Background: Breakfast is often considered the most important meal of the day; however, many children and adolescents regularly skip this morning meal.
+This study aims to investigate breakfast and snack consumption patterns, as well as the factors influencing these behaviors among primary and high school students in Iran.

-Materials and Methods: In this systematic review, two independent researchers selected articles that reported on the status of breakfast and snacks among students in the Scopus, EMBASE, Cochrane Library, Web of Science, CINAHL, Medline, CIVILICA databases, and Google Scholar search engine, without time restrictions up to December 2022.
+Materials and Methods: In this systematic review, two independent researchers selected articles that reported on the status of breakfast and snacks among students from the Scopus, EMBASE, Cochrane Library, Web of Science, CINAHL, Medline, CIVILICA databases, and the Google Scholar search engine, without any time restrictions up to December 2022.

-Conclusion: Breakfast skipping and snack consumption were frequent among children and adolescents.
-The most important reasons for missing breakfast were low appetite, waking up late in the morning, non-flavored foods, and mothers’ inattention.
-It is necessary to plan school health promotion programs for parents and students to encourage students to eat healthy breakfasts and snacks.
+Conclusion: Breakfast skipping and snack consumption were common among children and adolescents.
+The primary reasons for missing breakfast included low appetite, waking up late in the morning, unappetizing foods, and a lack of attention from mothers.
+It is essential to develop school health promotion programs for parents and students to encourage healthy eating habits, including nutritious breakfasts and snacks.

 Keywords